-- Barapede Caves: Natural caves known as breeding area for endangered bats.
+- Barapede Caves: Natural caves known as a breeding areas for endangered bats.

 - Bhimgad Fort: Historical ruins of Bhimgad fort are located inside the Bhimgad Wildlife Sanctuary.
-Bhimgad fort was built by Chatrapati Shivaji Maharaj during the 17th century and offered defense against Portuguese military that occupied Goa.
-Bhimgad Fort has fresh water ponds, canons and large walls which are reasonably intact
+Bhimgad fort was built by Chatrapati Shivaji Maharaj during the 17th century and offered defense against the Portuguese military that occupied Goa.
+Bhimgad Fort has freshwater ponds, canons, and large walls which are reasonably intact

 - Belgaum Golf Course: A popular golf course in the region, located on the way to Bhimgad from Belagavi, opposite the Bhimgad Adventure Camp, a property owned by Jungle Lodges and Resorts.